Qwiery/qwiery-nuxt/content/about.md

 # Enterprise Version

-The base-version of Graphalyzer uses diverse open source packages and is also limited in functionality.
+The base-version of Qwiery uses diverse open source packages and is also limited in functionality.
 The enterprise version comes with more sophisticated libraries and integrations:

 - **advanced graph visualization** based on high-end libraries like yFiles, Ogma and GoJs (separate license required)
 - **Jupyter notebooks** (in-browser based on Pyodide)